Your Questions Answered:

 2. Start Learning Sound Design

-Making music is all about sound, but we probably didn’t need to tell you that.
-The point is, making sounds will be a large portion of what you’ll do as a music producer.
+Making music is all about sound, but we probably didn't need to tell you that.
+The point is, making sounds will be a large portion of what you'll do as a music producer, so you need to learn sound design.

-Whether you’re making synth loops, or chopping up samples, learning how to manipulate sound in the way you want is key to creating your production style.
+Whether you're making synth loops, or chopping up samples, learning how to manipulate sound in the way you want is key to creating your production style, or signature sound.

 The learning process will be different for everyone, but the key concepts remain consistent.